project-alchemist/Alchemist/readme.md

 brew install gcc
-brew install make --with-default-names brew install cmake brew install boost-mpi brew install sbt
+brew install make --with-default-names brew install cmake
 ```

 ### Install dependencies

 If some or all of the dependencies listed above have not yet been installed on the system, follow the instructions below.
-Elemental and SPDLog are needed by Alchemist, AlLib additionally requires Eigen3, Arpack-ng and Arpackpp.

 #### Install Elemental
 ```